kantarjiev/BAMRU-Org/README.md

 ## How to Contribute

-You'll need a browser, a GitHub account, Ubuntu or UbuntuVM, CommandLine savvy and Ruby skills.
+You'll need a GitHub account, Ubuntu or UbuntuVM, Command Line savvy and basic Ruby skills.

 [How to Contribute](./docs/contributing.md)